-However, we live in a world with a new conscious about the treatment of animals.
+However, we live in a world with a new consciousness about the treatment of animals.
 I struggle with this myself.
-I am almost vegetarian, but still not vegan because I play these strings, have some leather shoes and love honey (and cheese...French or not!!!)
+I am almost vegetarian, but still not vegan because I play these strings, have some leather shoes, and love honey (and cheese...French or not!!!)

 And perhaps one day we will play with silk or gut strings designed synthetically

 Or I will be able to go back to metal strings and bring with me what I learned...